-The coefficient used in this guide for occupational radiation risk estimates, $4 \times 10^{-4}$ health effects per rem, is based on data obtained at much higher doses and dose rates than those encountered by workers.
-The risk coefficient obtained at high doses and dose rates was reduced to account for the reduced effectiveness of lower doses and dose rates in producing the stochastic effects observed in studies of exposed bumans.
+The coefficient used in this guide for occupational radiation risk estimates, 4×10^{-4} health effects per ram, is based on data obtained at much higher doses and dose rates than those encountered by workers.
+The risk coefficient obtained at high doses and dose rates was reduced to account for the reduced effectiveness of lower doses and dose rates in producing the stochastic effects observed in studies of exposed hirmans.